Guitaricet/howto/README.md

 ## Environment variables

-You need to connect your OpenAI API key to the program.
-You can do this by setting the `OPENAI_API_KEY` environment variable.
+You need to connect your OpenAI API key to the program by setting the `OPENAI_API_KEY` environment variable.
+Get your OpenAI API key [here](https://beta.openai.com/docs/quickstart/add-your-api-key).

 ```bash
 OPENAI_API_KEY=<your_api_key>